Can new EU rules make gig work fairer?

 Platform work can boost productivity, labour flexibility and create access to jobs for marginalised groups, but lacks social protections, the United Nations' International Labour Organization says.

-Some European trade unions believe the proposed rules could help to change this.
+Some European trade unions believe the new rules could help to change this.

 But companies like Uber and Deliveroo have said the new rules could lead to job losses, reduce rights to flexible working, and lead to more litigation over employment status.